jasonbrodeur/inspire-eru-2020/eru-day1.md

 ### The loop function
 ![Arduino blink sketch setup function](images/blink-loop.png "Blink sketch loop function")

 As also indicated in the preceding comment, the loop function will run repeatedly for as long as the Arduino board is powered and operational.
+The loop function uses the same form as described above, and contains four lines of executed commands.

+#### Q2:
+- What instructions are each of these lines providing to the Arduino board?

+## Part 6: Modifying a sketch
+Can you figure out how to modify the Blink code so that

 ## Resistors
 Use the attached image to answer the following questions: